 The issue of U and non-U was supposed to be a bit of fun, but many took it very seriously.

 Working class housing was built in the hidden valleys of the town, while the homes and guest accommodation of the wealthy had to have a sea-view.
+This is logical in that homes with views were bound to be more expensive.
 We were the richest town in England and that has left us with a legacy of large Victorian and Edwardian houses.
 At one time we had 500 of these large properties that became known as Torquay villas.
 These were communities and employers in their own right, employing servants, chauffeurs and gardeners.
 By 1890 Torquay had around 20% more men than women as female servants were in great demand to ensure the efficient running of our villas.

 We now have the technology to wash our own clothes, clean our own houses, drive, and generally look after ourselves so we don’t need a large servile class.
 In effect the villa became redundant.
 What happened to these old large houses often depended on where they were.
 If they had a good view of the sea, they were often demolished and the land built on.
 Or they were converted first into small hotels and then into luxury apartments, which were sold to incomers and the wealthy retired.
 If they didn’t have a view, they could be turned into less expensive flats, into care homes or into houses of multiple occupation (HMOs).